Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 }
 ```

 Note that by default, the service will reject any request payload that includes extra parameters.
-In order to change the default service behaviour, when the `complete` method includes `model_extras`, the client library will automatically add the HTTP request header `"extra-parameters": "pass_through"`.
+In order to change the default service behaviour, when the `complete` method includes `model_extras`, the client library will automatically add the HTTP request header `"extra-parameters": "pass-through"`.

 ### Text Embeddings example